visheshta15/LearningReactTesting/documents/testing2_TechnicalSyntax.md

 test.skip - pick all except this test from File

 -----------------------------------
-if you prefer to organise your test into groups, you u use the global `describe` method that jest provide
+if you prefer to organise your test into groups, you use the global `describe` method that jest provide
 # describe(name, fn)
 `name` : group name
 `fn` : function that contains the expectation to test